What is Bloody Sunday? A Tragic Massacre in Russia

 What was Bloody Sunday?

-Bloody Sunday refers to the events of January 22, 1905, in St. Petersburg, Russia, when unarmed protesters marching to present a petition to Tsar Nicholas II were fired upon by soldiers of the Imperial Guard.
+On January 22, 1905, in St. Petersburg, Russia, soldiers of the Imperial Guard fired upon unarmed protesters marching to present a petition to Tsar Nicholas II, an event now known as Bloody Sunday.

 Who was Father Gapon, and what was his role in Bloody Sunday?

-Father Georgy Gapon was an Orthodox priest who led the Assembly of the Russian Factory and Mill Workers of the City of St. Petersburg.
-He organized the march on the Winter Palace that ended in the Bloody Sunday massacre.
+Father Georgy Gapon, an Orthodox priest, led the St. Petersburg Factory Workers and organized the march on the Winter Palace that ended in the Bloody Sunday massacre.

 Who was Tsar Nicholas II, and what was his role in Bloody Sunday?